navadmin-viewer/recognizer/README.md

 #### License

-- All work in this repository is released under LGPL v3
+- All original work in this repository is released under LGPL v3
   - Attribution to Anson Liu required for end products utilizing models created from this repository.

 - All dependencies retain their original licenses.